JuliaGeometry/VoronoiCells.jl/README.md

-The output `tess` is a struct.
-The corners of the Voronoi cells of the `n`'th generator is available as `tess.Cells[n]`.
-The corners are sorted counter-clockwise.

 There is a convenience function for plotting the edges of the Voronoi cells.
-The generators are not added by default, but here I plot them separately.
+The generators are not added, but here I add them separately.

 ```julia
 scatter(points, markersize = 6, label = "generators")